hyseob/MDNet/README.md

 **Demo**
   0. Run 'pretraining/demo_pretraining.m'.

 The demo trains new MDNet models using OTB or VOT sequences.
-You will need ~2GB GPU memory for training.